Working with Questions

 Order matters

-The AI follows your question sequence but will skip questions if the user already addressed them naturally.
+The AI follows your question sequence but skips questions the user already addressed naturally.
 Put your most important questions early in case the conversation runs long.

 Be specific about what you want to learn